 In this episode: looking for signs of lift, drifting out of a thermal, what to do when not high enough to go XC, analysing the potential of the day, hanging back, when to move on, decisions valley or hill, gliding for climbing gliders above or below, entering thermal surge, identifying the core, soft thermals and hard thermals, The effect of humidity, using the averager, experimenting for best climb, reaching cloudbase, leaving a thermal, avoiding clouds, rejoining an old thermal, searching for signs of lift, high pressure vs low pressure days, triggers and house thermals ... and much more!

-Sorry about the loud vario sounds in the video – although it helps you to clearly map the lift he is encountering, placing the microphone on the flight deck right beside the vario has boosted the vario volume.
-Carlo also has two instruments going simultaneously as he is testing one unit (Skytraxx 3.0) against his reference unit (Naviter Oudie 4).
-Once you adjust to the ‘audio language’ you’ll realise that it is describing the bit you can’t feel (the vertical movement he is experiencing) which can help you understand what he is doing with the controls.
+Sorry for the loud doubled-up beeping sounds in the video - Carlo was comparing two varios, and placed the mic beside them - although from learning point of view it helps you to more clearly map the lift he is encountering.
+Once you adjust to the 'audio language' you'll realise that it is describing the bit you can't feel (the vertical movement he is experiencing) which can help you understand what he is doing with the controls.